Books of Blood (film): Bennett

 A bookseller owes money to shady people and Bennett has been hired to collect, along with his driver Steve.
 When he is unable to produce what is owed, the seller attempts to save his life by telling Bennett of the "Book of Blood", a rare tome worth a million dollars, that's located in an abandoned town.
 Bennett is intrigued by the story, but still kills the bookseller.

 Together with Steve, Bennett travels to the abandoned town where both men experience inexplicable and supernatural phenomena.
 Steve is driven to shoot himself after hearing the voice of his dead mother, while Bennett is chased by their car.
 When he arrives at the purported location of the book, he discovers Mary, Simon, and the ghost of Miles.
 Bennett is unwilling to believe that Simon is the book, particularly after Mary tells him that he is now one of the stories.
 He is then chased outside, where he is tormented by visions until he stabs himself.
 Though severely wounded, Bennett manages to escape but is unfortunate in that he ends up at Ellie and Sam's home, where he is killed by Ellie.

 Then, the scene moves to a hospitalized Jenna, who survived the crash.
 We have a flashback of her last phone call with her boyfriend, and we learn that she instigated him to jump from a roof.
-She cries as she recalls it, and we see her going back to the evil couple she ran away from, to be drugged and buried into the house with the other victims, with eyes and ears removed.
+She cries as she recalls it, and returns to the evil couple, letting them drug and mutilate her like the others.
 Jenna is shown to be happy as she can no longer hear noises.

 All these stories appear to be written on Simon's back, and read by Mary.